 The Paris Lodron University Salzburg (PLUS) conducted an Internationalisation Audit in October 2021, a broad audit process in order to structure its profile for the medium and long term, and to build on its internationalisation strategy:

 This audit process aids the PLUS in strategically aligning its internationalisation.
 It follows the model example of German Rectors’ Conference (HRK) audits, along with support from the International Forum at the uniko (Universitätenkonferenz, University Conference).

 Detailed here are the necessary steps for the audit process:

 - As a preparation for the audit, an internal working group was established at the University: The PLUS Audit Internationalisierungs-Arbeitsgruppe (AG) led by Rector Hendrik Lehnert (President of the University of Salzburg), the Deans and professors of the four faculties and key personnel of the University’s administrative departments.
 The process is coordinated by the International Relations Department.

 - An internal assessment of the PLUS’s internationality, based on a self-report, was carried out from the beginning of 2020 through to 2021.

 - This report was submitted to international, independent experts (Auditors).

-- The Auditors shall make specific recommendations for the internationalisation strategy, which will be examined and implemented if necessary, following a planned on-site visit.
+- The Auditors has made specific recommendations for the internationalisation strategy, which have been examined and will be implemented in the following two years.

 - An internationalisation benchmarking is to be carried out at the PLUS in the medium term, which will be based on key performance indicators.